youxch/Inverse-design-of-patch-antennas/README.md

 - **Inverse Design**: Process of designing patch antennas based on the predictions from the deep learning model.

 ## Getting Started
+The version of python is 3.9.18. **The detailed steps for the environmental configuration will be updated soon.
+Please stay tuned for the latest information.**

 To get started with this simple demonstration of inverse design for patch antennas, follow these steps: